arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

-When it cames to debugging, we all used the good old method of printing.
+When it cames to debugging, we all used the good old method of printing as well as the VSC debugger.
 To be fair we did encounter many bugs in the code, so it all went quite smoothly on this end.
 In regards to profiling the code, we actually did use the PyTorch profiler, implemented in a way very similar to what we did in the exercises.
 You can see the implementations in src/models/train_model.py.
 We did not spend much time looking into this, we did a simple run, where we were able to see that the conv layers and the backward pass were the operations that were taking the longest in average, which is what we expected.

 ## Working in the cloud